A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting

-then $\nu_0$ and $\nu_1$ agree with the definitions given in \eqref{eq:nu_0_1}.
-The measures $\nu_\gamma$ are invariant measures for the 1-Tree Cycle Walk for any $\gamma$.
+where $m^{(1)}_\xi(\tau)$ is the conditional measure described in \eqref{eq:mAlpha} with constant weights one.
+The first expression may be thought of as some underlying measure $\pi$ being modified by a base measure $\Tree^{-\gamma}$.
+The second expression is the probability of a partition multiplied by the probability of a tree conditioned on the partition.
+The final exponential expression considers the tree counts to be part of the score function that can be used as a policy consideration; several works explicitly use the spanning forest count as a novel definition of compactness, (e.g. \cite{deford2019recombination,mccartan2020sequential}).

-If we want to utilize a collection of weights $\alpha$ in the definition of the 1-Tree Cycle Walk then $\nu_\gamma$ will not be an invariant measure for the 1-Tree Cycle Walk though the projection of $\nu_\gamma Q_{\treeOne}$ and $\nu_\gamma$ onto $\mathcal{P}_d$ will coincide as already discussed at the end of Section \ref{sec:1Tree} where the 1-Tree Cycle Walk was introduced.
+The measures $\nu_\gamma$ are invariant measures for the 1-Tree Cycle Walk for any $\gamma$; if, however, we want to utilize a collection of weights $\alpha$ in the definition of the 1-Tree or 2-Tree Cycle Walks then $\nu_\gamma$ will not be an invariant measure for the 1-Tree Cycle Walk, though the projection of $\nu_\gamma Q_{\treeOne}$ and $\nu_\gamma$ onto $\mathcal{P}_d$ will coincide as already discussed at the end of Section \ref{sec:1Tree} where the 1-Tree Cycle Walk was introduced.
 However, if we define